deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 But the most *bestest* was sparring, specifically the no-weapons extended playfights they were doing to train up their technique and reflexes.
 That turned out to be where they were almost perfectly well-matched.

 At first, Bruuk got his tail handed to him.
 Wilde was a Human after all, a savannah-striding simioid that still had all his ancient tree-swinging upper-body strength and flexibility.
 He could put his muscle to work from seemingly any angle, no matter how awkward, and that made pinning him a special exercise in frustration; if he could move his arms *at all,* Bruuk would probably suffer for it.
 Wilde was a special operator too, trained and conditioned to the finest standard.
-Bruuk had the weight and strength to just *crush* Wild, but he in turn had the toughness to simply take the abuse and keep going.
+Bruuk had the weight and strength to just *crush* Wilde, but he in turn had the toughness to simply take the abuse and keep going.
 Fighting with him was proving to be about the most strenuous workout Bruuk had ever had.

 But Bruuk wasn’t any pushover, eiither.
 He was strong as *balls* and *way* more flexible.
 Wilde couldn’t turn one-eighty at the waist, didn’t have as much usable power in his legs.
 There were also a few movements where Bruuk was so much stronger it was downright silly.
-For example: pushups were *exercise* to Wild, even if an easy one, but to Bruuk (or really any Gaoian) they were *trivially* effortless.
+For example: pushups were *exercise* to Wilde, even if an easy one, but to Bruuk (or really any Gaoian) they were *trivially* effortless.
 They were made to run on their arms, after all.

 Once he figured out how to use his advantages, Bruuk started to come out on top.
-Especially when he started ruthlessly exploiting his greater weight and Wild’s blind eye.
+Especially when he started ruthlessly exploiting his greater weight and Wilde’s blind eye.
 By the end of the trip, in fact, Bruuk’s winning streak was growing wider every day.
 He’d rather have earned his victories with skill instead of sheer brawn, but, well…

-...Outmuscling a Human was *good* for the ego, especially a big one like Wild.
+...Outmuscling a Human was *good* for the ego, especially a big one like Wilde.
 And Wilde was...not what Bruuk was expecting.
 Other brownies often tried to downplay the loss when Bruuk put them in their place, with an “I’ll getcha next time” or something similarly jocular and face-saving.
-Wild?
+Wilde?
 He just laughed, congratulated him, and went for another round.

 Still: despite all Bruuk’s advantages, Wilde was dangerous.
 He’d usually end up winning by the end, just through his sheer endless stamina.
 That a Human could beat even a well-conditioned brownie’s endurance turned out to be completely true.
 Just one more thing to get better at.

-It had taken him a while to admit it, but...Bruuk *liked* Wild.
+It had taken him a while to admit it, but...Bruuk *liked* Wilde.

-Moj interrupted them both around the time Wild’s winning streak was starting to re-assert itself, and Bruuk’s pelt was growing waterlogged with lather.
+Moj interrupted them both around the time Wilde’s winning streak was starting to re-assert itself, and Bruuk’s pelt was growing waterlogged with lather.
 He was silently grateful for the interruption and took the opportunity to wobble up to his feet and fetch a towel.
-He’d need to get a short fur clip if he was gonna have any hope of matching Wild’s staying power.
+He’d need to get a short fur clip if he was gonna have any hope of matching Wilde’s staying power.

 Moj was looking down at the phone in his hand.
 “Nice that you two get along so well now, but it seems Trrrk’k wants us on the bridge.”